From the Dust Bowl to the Sahel

 NASA Goddard Earth Sciences Data and Information Services Center (GES DISC)

-Droughts Aggravated by Dust in the Wind News Release from the NASA Earth Observatory
+Droughts Aggravated by Dust in the Wind News Release from NASA's Earth Observatory

 |About the remote sensing data used|